 Vision Making a difference in the right way, every day.
 Purpose To enable people to stay as independent and well as possible, for as long as possible.
 When people do need long term support, this is timely, proportionate, responsive, and good quality and enables people to continue to live their lives the way they want to.
 We work together as a respectful, diverse, compassionate, and inclusive group of staff and managers to achieve this.
-Values and approach Open, Honest, Ambitious, Keeping Our Promises.
+Values and approach Ambitious, Adaptable, Respectful, Trustworthy.
 We use a 'strengths-based approach,' supporting individuals to be as independent as possible and recognising people's abilities and support networks, whilst recognising safeguarding support is sometimes needed.
-Enabling Priorities (updated annually) Equality, diversity, and inclusion High performing teams Engagement Environmental sustainability Resources Our budget is £77.6 million per year and our expenditure is £133.4 million.
+Enabling Priorities (updated annually) Impactful Responsiveness Solution-focused Equality, Diversity and Inclusion Resources Our budget is £86.2 million per year and our expenditure is £145.0 million.
 The difference is because we get income from the NHS and social care charges for people receiving care, and specific government grants.
-This supports approximately 8,900 people with care and support needs, and carers annually.
-There are around 6,000 social care staff in Solihull, and about 475 of these are directly employed by the Council.
-Key projects (updated annually) Home First Preparing for CQC Inspection (performance) Facilitate Home Living Social Care Reforms Carers Strategy Delivery Workforce Strategy Delivery Exploitation Reduction Environmental Sustainability Community Wellbeing Services
+This supports approximately 8,700 people with care and support needs, and carers annually.
+There are around 6,900 social care staff in Solihull, and about 475 of these are directly employed by the Council.
+Key projects (updated annually) Preparing for CQC Inspection of the quality and performance of Adult Social Care Establish a Home Improvement Agency to bring together services that support people with to live in their own home Community Wellbeing Services Redesign - including community information and advice, carers, dementia, advocacy, older people's and sensory support services Delivery of the 2022-2027 Solihull Carers Strategy Implement the Better Care at Home approach ensuring care provided in people's homes is proportionate and strengths based.
+Digital - Implementation of Magic Notes tool to reduce administrative hours, improve efficiency and free up time to allow better quality conversations.